Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Related Work

 To the best of our knowledge, there is no survey focusing on procedural text.
 The only resource is the tutorial by \citet{ProcedureTutorial} that compiles a set of selected resources containing procedures, along with a set of selected applications.
 In contrast, we provide a \textbf{systematic} methodology and taxonomy covering a considerably wider range of representation types, resources and tasks for procedural text.
 We also extend the scope to other fields such as robotics, business intelligence, and computer vision, aiming to provide a unified perspective across disciplines.
-Finally, our survey is related to \textbf{scripts}---a sequence of events with multiple actors---and \textbf{planning}, i.e., generating a feasible (and hopefully minimal) sequence of steps to achieve a specific goal.
+In addition, our survey is related to \textbf{scripts}---a sequence of events with multiple actors---and \textbf{planning}, i.e., generating a feasible (and hopefully minimal) sequence of steps to achieve a specific goal.
 Although we mention them where related (e.g., script generation, Web agents), we consider them to be outside the scope of this survey, and refer the readers to the classical book by \citet{schank2013scripts}.
+Finally, the boundary between the discussed paradigms is not absolute.
+For instance, work on semantic parsing for robot commands~\cite{Tellex2011ApproachingTS, Matuszek2012LearningTP} bridges both generating executable symbolic representations while learning from environmental feedback.